Bottom Line

 Ease of Setup

-Despite its advantages, the semi-freestanding nature of the Tiger Wall requires at least two stakes for proper setup of the foot of the tent, which might be less convenient than a fully freestanding shelter.
-The need for a minimum of six stakes, and up to eleven in harsh weather, can be a hassle, particularly if you’re camping on solid rock or loose ground.
-Still, the fast and easy setup of this tent is one of our favorite things about it.
+Despite its advantages, the semi-freestanding nature of the Tiger Wall requires at least two stakes for proper setup of the foot of the tent, which is slightly less convenient than a fully freestanding shelter.
+But that’s the trade-off for an ultralight tent.

 Durability

-The downside?
-The tent’s thin, 15-denier nylon floor and fly don’t stand up to heavy wear or rough handling compared to stronger, heavier tents.
 If you frequently camp in harsh environments or are tough on gear, this might not be the best choice for durability.
-It’s designed to withstand typical use – and our team at CleverHiker has put this tent through the wringer over thousands of miles and hundreds of trips – but its lightweight materials require careful handling to prevent damage.
-A footprint will help the tent’s durability, but this adds extra weight.
-That said, the Tiger Wall is well-suited for users who prioritize weight savings and handle their gear with care.
+It’s designed to withstand typical use, and our team at CleverHiker put this tent through the wringer over thousands of miles and hundreds of trips – but its lightweight materials require careful handling to prevent damage.

 Should You Buy the Big Agnes Tiger Wall UL2?